 As a military stronghold and the most prestigious building in Scotland’s capital, Edinburgh Castle was captured and recaptured many times.
 In fact, it’s been besieged more than any other place in Britain, with 23 recorded attempts to ‘capture the castle’.
-Taking the castle wasn’t just a tactical coup for Scotland’s enemies but a blow to the morale, self-esteem and pride of the Scots.
-Violent tensions, often between England and Scotland, are now consigned to the history books but these conflicts were brutal, bloody and unforgiving.
+Taking the castle wasn’t just a tactical coup for Scotland’s enemies but a blow to the morale of the Scots.
+Violent tensions, often between England and Scotland, are now consigned to the history books but conflicts were brutal and unforgiving.

 Captured in 1296 by England’s King Edward I, the Scots reclaimed it with a night attack in 1314.
 The English successfully attacked again in 1335 before, in 1341, Scots disguised as merchants took it back.
 Cromwell’s forces occupied the castle in 1650.
 At one point it was even handed over to the English as a ransom payment.
-It has also attracted religious fervour, being captured twice by Covenanters in the 17th century fighting against King Charles I’s imposition of Episcopacy on the church.
+It was captured twice by Covenanters in the 17th century, fighting against King Charles I’s imposition of Episcopacy.
 Bloody battles ensued with the Jacobites in the 18th century.

-In 1617 King James I returned to Edinburgh Castle to celebrate his Golden Jubilee and his birth chamber was redecorated for the occasion.
-It’s still possible to see the gilded decoration celebrating the momentous birth.
+In 1617 King James I returned to Edinburgh Castle to celebrate his Golden Jubilee.
+His birth chamber was redecorated for the occasion: it’s still possible to see the gilded decoration.